-This kind of equilibrium can exist only in the case of sublimates (solid directly converts to vapour).
+This kind of an equilibrium can exist only in the case of sublimates (solid directly converts to vapour).
 Consider heating of solid iodine in a closed container, slowly the vessel is filled with violet coloured vapour and the intensity of colour increases with time.

 After a certain time, the intensity of colour doesn’t change with time.
 This implies a steady state is attained where the rate of sublimation of solid iodine is equal to the rate of deposition of iodine vapour.